stepanz70/Sushi-Card-htmlcss-1/en/step_9.md

 --- hint ---

-In the following list, the 'Hen Harrier' list item has been turned into a link.
+In the following list, the 'Hen harrier' list item has been turned into a link.

 ```html
     <ul>